MileHacker Logo

 Immigration & Transfers

-River transportation options are not significant in or near Lecce.
+River transit choices are not significant in or near Lecce.
 The region's geography does not feature major navigable rivers suitable for passenger transport.
 Immigration procedures at seaports for international arrivals adhere to standard Schengen immigration rules.
 Passengers arriving from outside the Schengen Area will undergo passport control upon disembarking, similar to airport arrivals.
-Have your passport and any required visa documents ready for inspection by border authorities.
+Have your passport and any required visa be ready with your documents for inspection by border authorities.

 Port Transfers